TykTechnologies/tyk-k8s-integrations/integrations/mdcb/README.md

 ```

 ## Getting Started
+1. Add the MDCB license to the root `values.yaml`

-1. Install `Control Plane` using helm:
+2. Install `Control Plane` using helm:

 `Without ingresses`:
 ```